tomaspinho/rtl8821ce/README.md

 ## Intent
 This repository hosts the code for the [ArchLinux AUR Package](https://aur.archlinux.org/packages/rtl8821ce-dkms-git/).
 It's targetting Linux > 4.14 and is being developed for ArchLinux and Ubuntu 18.10.
 No support will be provided for other Linux distributions or Linux Kernel versions outside of that range.

+## Disclaimer
+The maintainers of this repository are not Realtek employees and are maintaining this repository for their own usage.
+Further feature development (such as proper power saving, etc.) will not be pursued here, but will be gladly integrated if newer driver sources are provided by Realtek.
+Use at your own risk.

 ## DKMS
 This driver can be installed using [DKMS](http://linux.dell.com/dkms/).
 This is a system which will automatically recompile and install a kernel module when a new kernel gets installed or updated.
 To make use of DKMS, install the `dkms` package.